JoeyLI17/Lincoln_System_Integration_ROS/README.md

   * [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) if you have Ubuntu 16.04.
   * [ROS Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu) if you have Ubuntu 14.04.
 * [Dataspeed DBW](https://bitbucket.org/DataspeedInc/dbw_mkz_ros)
+  * Use the dbw_MKZ_ROS_install.bash in this repo to install the MKZ dbw.
-  * Use this option to install the SDK on a workstation that already has ROS installed: [One Line SDK Install (binary)](https://bitbucket.org/DataspeedInc/dbw_mkz_ros/src/81e63fcc335d7b64139d7482017d6a97b405e250/ROS_SETUP.md?fileviewer=file-view-default)
+  * Optionally, Use this option to install the SDK on a workstation that already has ROS installed: [One Line SDK Install (binary)](https://bitbucket.org/DataspeedInc/dbw_mkz_ros/src/81e63fcc335d7b64139d7482017d6a97b405e250/ROS_SETUP.md?fileviewer=file-view-default)
 * Download the [Udacity Simulator](https://github.com/udacity/CarND-Capstone/releases).

 ### Docker Installation